NLthijs48/home-assistant-crisp/README.md

 ## Next order sensors

+If there are orders planned for delivery, the following sensors are available for the order that is closest to delivery.

 Name | Description
 -- | --
+`Next order delivery on` | Delivery date
-`Next order product count` | Number of products in the next order up for delivery (if there is any)
+`Next order product count` | Number of order lines (count of different products, not a sum of counts)

 ## Installation